jamesbjackson/LICENSE/README.md

 | `unlicense` | The Unlicense|

 ## Contributing
-If you catch an error in any of the templates, send in a pull request describing what the error is, why it is an error, and a source (if applicable).
+If you catch an **error in any of the existing templates** send in a pull request describing what the error is, why it is an error, and a source (if applicable).

-If you'd like to submit a new template, follow the steps below.
+If you'd like to submit a **new template**, follow the steps below.

 1. Fork this repository.
 2. Create a new branch (*i.e:* `add-IDENTIFIER-license`), where `IDENTIFIER` is its common identifier and lowercase.
 If there is no common identifier, create one following the guidelines set by the existing identifiers listed above.